hydractinia/hydractinia-dot-org/_pages/about.md

 ---

 Hydractinia.org is an online hub for the *Hydractinia* research community.
-It is maintained with financial support from an [EDGE grant](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1923259&HistoricalAwards=false) funded by the US [National Science Foundation](https://www.nsf.gov/).
+It is maintained with financial support from <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=1923259&HistoricalAwards=false" target="_blank">EDGE grant</a> funded by the US <a href="https://www.nsf.gov/" target="_blank">National Science Foudation</a>.
 The site serves current *Hydractinia* researchers, scientists interested in adopting *Hydractinia* for their own research, educators interested in taking *Hydractinia* into their classrooms, and anyone else who wants to learn more about this fascinating organism.

 ## Technical Details